peteroupc/peteroupc.github.io/random.md

 Every cryptographic RNG is also a high-quality RNG.

-If an application uses a high-quality PRNG, then if possible, it should use one that admits any of 2<sup>127</sup> or more seeds.
+Where a noncryptographic PRNG is appropriate, an application should use a high-quality PRNG that admits any of 2<sup>127</sup> or more seeds.

 > **Examples:** Examples of high-quality PRNGs include xoshiro256\*\*, xoroshiro128\*\*, xoroshiro128++, Philox4&times;64-7, and SFC64.
 I give additional examples in a [**separate page**](https://peteroupc.github.io/hqprng.html).